 When Jesus visits their home in Luke chapter 10, Mary sits at Jesus’ feet listening to Him, delighting in His Word.

-When Jesus later visits their home, after raising their brother Lazarus from the dead, again we see Mary staying near to Jesus.
-In humility, love, and thankfulness Mary worships Jesus in a unique way—
+When Jesus later visits their home, after their brother’s death and Jesus’ raising him from the dead, again we see Mary of Bethany staying near to Jesus.
+In humility, love, and thankfulness Mary worships Jesus in a unique kind of service—

 Mary’s priority is being with Jesus...as much as she possibly can!